f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab3.rst

    |image34|

-**Note**
+.. note:: The *FAILED - RETRYING* messages are expected as the playbook runs into a LOOP to check

-The *FAILED - RETRYING* messages are expected as the playbook runs into a LOOP to check the AS3 task completion and will show failed until loop is completed.
+          the AS3 task completion and will show failed until loop is completed.

 9. When the job is completed, check the **PLAY RECAP** and make sure that *failed=* status is **0**.